space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ![](https://i.imgur.com/CNFFJJ8.png)

-I think smartgit fetches from all remotes when you click this?????
+I believe smartgit fetches from all remotes when you click this.

 If it doesn't and it just fetches from origin, go to the bottom left and do this: